xxmustafacooTR/KernelManager/README.md

     Copyright (C) 2017 morogoku <morogoku@hotmail.com>
     Copyright (C) 2019 corsicanu <corsicanu22@gmail.com>
     Copyright (C) 2019 nalas <pn2604@gmail.com>
+    Copyright (C) 2023 xxmustafacooTR <mustafa.gokmen2004@gmail.com>

-    ThunderTweaks is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+    xxTR Manager is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-    ThunderTweaks is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+    xxTR Manager is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with ThunderTweaks.
+    You should have received a copy of the GNU General Public License along with xxTR Manager.
 If not, see <http://www.gnu.org/licenses/>.